progrium/progrium.com/source/wiki/InfluenceAndAffiliations.html.markdown

 With fellow DevHouse regular [Chris Messina](https://en.wikipedia.org/wiki/Chris_Messina_(open_source_advocate)), Brad co-founded the first work-only coworking space in SF called Citizen Space.
 They helped turn it into a movement that has now become an entire industry.
 Roughly 700 coworking spaces exist in the US and one report shows coworking spaces doubling every year.

-## Hashtag
+## Hashtag and Twitter Stream

-As a minor aside, we were all early Twitter users.
-Actually, a number of the original Twitter developers attended DevHouse.
+Many of the DevHouse regulars were early Twitter users.
+A number of the original Twitter developers also attended DevHouse.
 Chris Messina suggested we use hashtags to identify groups and tag our tweets.
 Twitter later adopted this as a native feature.
 As Twitter went mainstream, so did the hashtag.

+The early Twitter engineering team was also present at DevHouse in 2007 for one of my [first presentations](http://www.slideshare.net/progrium/web-hooks) on webhooks and they said it sounded like a good idea.
+I followed up with them, urging them to implement webhooks (they'd be one of the first), but they had scaling concerns and instead opted for a persistent firehose connection.
+This became the Twitter Streaming API that enabled huge amounts of innovation around Twitter and was even an early way Twitter tried to monetize their platform.

 ## Homebrew Computer Club